 Thank you for considering Family Medicine Residency of Spokane for your Family Medicine Sub-Internship!
-Located in urban northeastern Washington State, FMRS has a long legacy of excellence!
-We have been accredited for 33 years, hosted the first Rural Training Track in the nation and offered the first OB Fellowship in the nation.
+Located in eastern Washington State, FMRS has a long legacy of excellence.
+We have been accredited for 33 years, hosted the first Rural Training Track in the nation, and offered the first OB Fellowship in the nation.
 We are excited to give you a chance to learn family medicine in the recreational paradise of the Inland Northwest.

 Family Medicine Residency of Spokane is one of Providence Health System’s Missions in affiliation with the Spokane Teaching Health Consortium.
 Both organizations have been founded on the goal of using health care provider education as a source of improving access, quality of care and health outcomes for the underserved in Eastern Washington.
 To that end, our culture is one that values both the patients’ care as well as your education.

 The Family Medicine Sub-Internship rotation is designed for you to:

 - Experience and envision life as a Family Medicine resident

 - Have an intimate view of Family Medicine Residency Spokane

 - Showcase your skills and personality to Family Medicine Residency Spokane.